-In 2010, the National Institute of Neurological Disorders and Stroke ("NINDS") awarded the Company a \$2.8 million grant to support research and development of tirasemtiv directed to the potential treatment of myasthenia gravis for a period of up to three years.
+In 2010, the National Institute of Neurological Disorders and Stroke ("NINDS") awarded the Company a \$2.8 million grant to support research and development of tirasemtiv, a fast skeletal troponin activator currently in Phase II clinical trials, directed to the potential treatment of myasthenia gravis for a period of up to three years.
 In September 2012, the NINDS awarded the Company an additional \$0.5 million for this program under a separate grant.
-Management has determined that the Company is the principal participant in the grant arrangement, and, accordingly, the Company records amounts earned under the arrangement as revenue.
+Management determined that the Company was the principal participant in the grant arrangement, and, accordingly, the Company recorded amounts earned under the arrangement as revenue.
+The project period for both of these grants ended June 30, 2013 and no further funds are available to us under these grants.